MicrosoftDocs/memdocs/memdocs/intune/enrollment/backup-restore-ios.md

 > Linking an Apple ID in device settings post-setup isn't the same as restoring a backup.
 While linking the Apple ID does link files and documents, it doesn't typically restore any user data and preferences such as wallpaper, widgets, installed apps, and user preferences.
 Only a limited set of data, such as iCloud Photo Library and messages, can be restored.

 ### Reset options
-There are two ways to reset a managed iOS/iPadOS device.
+There are two ways you can reset a device.
 Each reset method has a different effect on the device's enrollment state post-restoration:
 * If you perform a local reset of the device, the device enrolls after you restore the backup, and shouldn't require any intervention.
 This behavior is typically the desired outcome.
 * If you perform a remote wipe in the Intune admin center, the device unenrolls from Intune before it's wiped.
 After you restore the backup, the device needs to be re-enrolled in the Company Portal app.